Google opened its I/O 2026 keynote with a film featuring pipe cleaners, puppets, and an AI chip named Timmy.

 Audiences can sometimes feel overwhelmed by clean, futuristic AI visuals that all look interchangeable after five seconds.

-In the end, this approach made technology feel less threatening and more collaborative.
+In the end, this approach made its technology feel less threatening and more collaborative.

 Tech brands are exploring how to turn data-heavy features into emotionally resonant storytelling moments.